 During summer camp, Coach Muckalt will assist in the development of on-ice instruction.

 Associate Head Coach Bill Muckalt

-Brian Wiseman is current an Assistant Coach and rejoined the Michigan Hockey Program in 2011.
-Regarding summer camps, Brian will be responsible for hiring staff, developing both on-ice and off-ice programs, as well as helping with the daily administrative tasks.
-Brian played his college hockey at Michigan (1991-94).
+As Camp Director, he will be responsible for hiring staff, developing both on-ice and off-ice programs, as well as helping with the daily administrative tasks.

 Assistant Coach Brian Wiseman

 Ian Hume is currently Michigan Hockey’s Equipment Manager and has held that position since 1990.
 He is a certified equipment manager and handles all of the camp’s apparel and equipment needs.

 Lora Durkee is Michigan Hockey’s Administrative Assistant and has held that position since 2005.
 Lora handles the camp’s daily administrative responsibilities including registration, information, and point of contact.

 All campers will be coached by a qualified power skating instructor.
 They will learn techniques to improve the ABC’s of skating – agility, balance, and coordination.
 More specifically, campers will work on improving their skating by performing drills focused on inside/outside edges, acceleration, agility, balance, turning, and over-speed training.

 A first responder will be present for both on-ice and off-ice activities throughout the day.
 In addition, there will be a first responder present in the dormitory after the evening sessions at Yost are completed.